sphinx-doc/sphinx/doc/usage/advanced/intl.rst

 #.
 Install the `Transifex CLI tool`_.

    You need the :command:`tx` command line tool for uploading resources (pot files).
-The official installation process place the :command:`tx` binary file in the current directory along with a README and a LICENSE file, and adds the current directory to :envvar:`$PATH`
+   The official installation process place the :file:`tx` binary file in the current directory along with a README and a LICENSE file, and adds the current directory to :envvar:`$PATH`.

    .. code-block:: console